 The electronic lamp control gear in conjunction with the appropriate reference luminaire is deemed to comply with the radiofrequency disturbance limits of CISPR 15 if it complies with the terminal voltage limits of Table 2a of CISPR 15:2005 and with the radiated disturbance limits of Table 3a and Table 3b or Table B.1 of CISPR 15:2005.
-Where the electronic lamp control gear is controlled by an external device the disturbance voltage at the control terminals shall comply with the limits of Table 2c of CISPR 15:2005.
-Limits of disturbance voltage at the load terminals do not apply.
+Where the electronic lamp control gear is controlled by an external device, the disturbance voltage at the control terminals shall comply with the limits according to CISPR 15.

-It should, however, be noted that the reference luminaire is not a worst-case luminaire, and the use of a reference luminaire cannot accurately predict the performance of a real luminaire.
-A real luminaire where the tested electronic control gear is built in would not automatically comply with the requirements of CISPR 15.
+It should, however, be noted that the reference luminaire is not a worst-case luminaire and the use of a reference luminaire cannot accurately predict the performance of a real luminaire.
+A real luminaire where the tested electronic lamp control gear is built in, would not automatically comply with the requirements of CISPR 15.